unforswearing/dued/help.md

 **Ruby Script**

 [I have created a version of `dued` in ruby](https://github.com/unforswearing/Ruby/blob/master/dued.rb) that has limited functionality compared to the above methods.
 Specifically, `dued` in ruby cannot accurately parse times.
 The `dued` ruby script is very very much still a work in progress and was started as a way to learn the language through doing something practical (like re-writing applescripts), so please take that into account if you plan to use this version.
-I currently have script saved as alias `dued` in my `bash_profile` (for development purposes), but do whatever you see fit.
+I currently have script saved as alias `dued` in my `bash_profile` for development purposes, but do whatever you see fit.
 I plan on maintaining the ruby `dued` along side the sytem service and Alfred workflow.
 <BR>